Arizona has its own beauty. With local cacti and a mix of desert, high desert, pine forest and mountains, it's truly splendid.

 The next stop in your visit is the mining exhibit (donated by the local mines and found and restored by local mining enthusiasts).
-The early black and white photos of mining life and the old equipment used in the mines is striking.
+The early black and white photos of mining life and the old equipment used in the mines are striking.
 Photos of men using pneumatic drills that used air pressure to blow away dust (sometimes with water spray, sometimes without) bring home the fact that mining in Arizona is what made the state, but it was also a difficult life.
 Early photos of Miami and Globe show how it expanded with time.
-Of interest to visitors will be a rejuvenated hoist bucket, air circulation pump, ore crushers, star drills and pneumatic bits, and carbide lamps - and much more!
+Of interest to visitors will be a rejuvenated hoist bucket, air circulation pump, ore crushers, star drills, and pneumatic bits, and carbide lamps—and much more!

 The next room of memorabilia is filled with the history of ranching in Gila County.
 All contributions to the museum are from locals motivated to tell the Globe-Miami story.

 Of note is the Bohme Ranch, northwest of Miami and home to one of the most influential ranching families in the area.
 In the room, you can see a model 1886 Winchester short rifle abandoned in the high desert area.
 Speculation has it that a cowboy may have fallen from a horse and broken his leg, not able to move.
 There are vintage tools and cowboy relics.
 Here also is the Hardt room where guest speakers talk about the history of the area once a month.